mrheyday/.config/README.md

     % # Clone your fork, which will make a new .config dir:
     % git clone https://github.com/<YOUR USER NAME>/.config.git
     ...
     % cd .config            # Go to your new .config dir.
     📝 Add anything you want to keep from your old dotfiles.
-    % make install  # Run the installer to deploy your new dotfiles.
+    % make -j install       # Run the installer to deploy your new dotfiles.
     ...
     % # Finally, update your fork with your changes:
     % git add -f <file>...  # Choose which files you actually want to track in Git.
     % git commit
     % git push
     ...